 For students enrolled in the Low Residency option

 This is a two-year program.
-The Co-Coordinators of Graduate Studies for the School of Art & Design will serve as advisors for students and will develop with each of them a course of study for the degree program.
-Low Residency students will design, conduct and complete Action Research Projects and Final Reports in lieu of a comprehensive exam required by the graduate school.
-The Co-Coordinators will assign each student to a graduate committee, who will review and provide feedback for the Action Research Projects and Reports.
-Upon receiving approval from their graduate committees for their final Action Research Reports, students will submit their approved reports to reputable educational journals.
+The Art Education Faculty for the School of Art & Design will serve as advisors for students and will develop with each of them a course of study for the degree program.
+Low Residency students will design, conduct and complete Action Research Projects in lieu of a comprehensive exam required by the graduate school.
+The Art Education Faculty will review and provide feedback for the Action research Projects and Reports.
 If students fail to obtain approval for the Action Research Reports, they may resubmit a revised final report in the following fall, spring or summer semester.

 For students enrolled in the On-Campus option

 Each student will be assigned an academic advisor and graduate committee by the Coordinator of Graduate Studies for the school.
 The academic advisor will serve as the chair of the graduate committee.
 The student, with the approval of the academic advisor and committee, will develop a course of study for the degree program.
 The approved course of study will be submitted to the Coordinator of Graduate Studies.
 Changes in the course of study must be approved by the student's academic advisor and committee.

 Students having less than 12 semester hours of art history in their undergraduate program will include enough hours of art history to make up the deficiency.